ammadulislam/Doctor-Patient-Consultation/README.md

    - Install the app on your device.

 2. **Create Your Profile:**
-   - Patients: Sign up and create your patient profile.
+   - Patients: Sign up and create your patient profile..
    - Doctors: Showcase your education, specialties, and other details.

 3. **Search and Connect:**